roshanevala/ReHome-SriLanka/docs/8-API-SPECIFICATION.md

 # Firebase SDK Integration Guide

 ## Overview
-This document shows how to interact with Firebase services for the ReHome Sri Lanka system.
+This document shows how to interact with Firebase services for the ReBuild Homes SriLanka system.

 **Technology**: Firebase SDK (AngularFire)